Metastable short-range charge order in superconducting CuxTiSe2

-Here, $h$ and $\delta r$ are associated with ``field'' and $T_c$ disorder respectively.
-Often referred to as ``random field disorder'' and ``random mass disorder'', the former pins the phase of the CDW, while the latter is a spatial variation in the local transition temperature which does not bias the phase \cite{Vojta_2013}.
-In CDW systems, quenched disorder is usually discussed in terms of field disorder, which underlies effects like pinning, sliding and narrow band noise~\cite{Gruner}.
+where $r$ and $u$ are Landau expansion coefficients whereas $h$ and $\delta r$ are associated with field and $T_c$ (or temperature) disorder respectively.
+The former pins the phase of the CDW, while the latter is a spatial variation in the local transition temperature which does not bias the phase \cite{Vojta_2013}.
+In CDW systems, quenched disorder often refers to field disorder, which underlies effects like CDW pinning, sliding and narrow band noise~\cite{Gruner}.
+We show in this work that inhomogeneous CDW textures and their fluctuations in Cu$_x$TiSe$_2$ is instead, rather surprisingly, governed by correlated $T_c$ disorder.
+Our work highlights the importance of the comparatively unexplored effects of $T_c$ disorder in CDW systems, which we show may be advantageous for superconductivity.

-The significance of the current work therefore lies in the discovery, using coherent x-ray scattering, that $T_c$ disorder plays the dominant role in the formation of short-range order in Cu$_x$TiSe$_2$.
-Coherent x-rays are sensitive to both the amplitude and phase texture of a CDW; the information is encoded in an interference (speckle) pattern within the diffraction peaks \cite{Zhang_Alec_2018}.
-These speckles enable the technique of x-ray photon correlation spectroscopy (XPCS) where a time series of coherent x-ray diffraction patterns are collected.
-Dynamics in the coherent speckle are directly related to dynamics within the target system; thus, XPCS provides a time resolved view of the CDW textures.
-Our study reveals that the intercalated copper ions introduce an inhomogeneous local CDW transition temperature ($T_c$ disorder) in 1$T$-TiSe$_2$ which fundamentally alters the CDW fluctuations near the transition.

-Specifically, we examine the CDW fluctuations in the pristine ($x=0$) and optimally intercalated ($x=0.08$) compounds.
-The pristine sample possesses long-range 2$a\times$2$a\times$2$c$ CDW order, while only short-range charge order is present in the intercalated sample~\cite{Kogar_Rosenkranz_2017}.
-The temperature dependence of the (0.5, 0.5, $\overline{4.5}$) CDW peak intensity in both pristine and copper intercalated 1$T$-TiSe$_2$ are plotted in Fig.~\ref{fig:order_param}~(b)-(c).
-In the pristine system, a resolution-limited CDW peak appears below $T_{\text{CDW}}=200$~K which is indicative of long-range order.
-Residual intensity is present above $T_{\text{CDW}}$, but only in the form of diffuse scattering from critical fluctuations.
-The full width at half maximum (FWHM) of the diffuse scattering above $T_{\text{CDW}}$ is shown in Fig.~\ref{fig:order_param}(d).
-Critical exponents of the intensity and the correlation length, $I (T{<}T_{\text{CDW}}) \sim (T_c-T)^{2\beta}$ and FWHM$(T{>}T_{\text{CDW}}) \sim (T-T_c)^{\nu}$, are consistent with the three-dimensional Ising universality class ($\beta \approx 0.33$ and $\nu\approx 0.63$) which is expected given that the phase of the individual components of the CDW can only take the values zero or $\pi$.

-For the copper intercalated sample, the transition broadens significantly and the nominal transition temperature ($T_{\text{CDW}}^{\text{Cu}}$) is suppressed.
-In Fig.~\ref{fig:order_param}(c), the CDW intensity is shown as a function of temperature.
-The fit line assumes that the transition temperature is smeared by disorder which is modeled by a convolution with a Gaussian curve.
-A mean transition temperature of $T_{\text{CDW}}^{\text{Cu}} \approx 74$ K is given by the peak of this Gaussian with a FWHM of 45 K (See Supplementary Section I).

-The FWHM of the CDW peak in Cu$_{0.08}$TiSe$_2$ is shown as a function of temperature in Fig.~\ref{fig:order_param}(e).
-The sample no longer exhibits long-range order, as the FWHM does not become resolution limited down to the lowest measured temperature of 10 K. At this temperature, the correlation length is roughly 140 $\textrm{\AA}$ or 40 unit cells.
-Importantly, the FWHM broadens with increasing temperatures, and short-range order is present even above $T_{\text{CDW}}^{\text{Cu}}$.